Listen to this article

 Modern WiFi operates on two main frequency bands:

-- 2.4 GHz: Better range, penetrates walls more effectively, but more susceptible to interference from microwaves and other devices
+- 2.4 GHz: Better range, penetrates walls more effectively, but more prone to interference from microwaves and other devices

-- 5 GHz: Higher bandwidth for faster speeds, but shorter range and less wall penetration
+- 5 GHz: Higher bandwidth for faster speeds, but shorter range and weaker wall penetration

-The choice between these bands represents a classic trade-off between range and speed.
+The choice between these bands is a classic range-versus-speed tradeoff.

 5G Cellular (Sub-6 GHz and mmWave)